 In 2001 Napa County granted permission to plant the hillside above Block 2.
 Clone 337 on 110R rootstock was chosen, vertically trellised with closely-spaced vines.
 The first bottling from the rocky, hillside vineyard, Block 3, was harvested in 2004.
-Block 3 is released a year later than the other blocks to allow it to mature a bit longer in the bottle.
+Block 3 was released a year later than the other blocks to allow it to mature a bit longer in the bottle.

 Piña Vineyard Management has farmed the property since the early 1990s.
 Art Finkelstein, co-founder of the Whitehall Lane winery, made the first vintage in 1998 at Judd’s Hill’s custom crush facility in St. Helena.
 Art’s team made our wines until the 2015 harvest when we moved all production to our new winery adjacent to our vineyards in Oakville.